 Why You Should Never Use Student Quality Oil Paints

-Although student-quality oil paints can be enticing due to their lower price point, they are not as a high quality paints and it is generally recommended to avoid using them.
-Here’s a list why student oil paints suck!
+Although student-quality oil paints can be enticing due to their lower price point, they are not as high quality and it is generally recommended to avoid using them.
+Here’s a list of why student oil paints suck!

 1. Limited Color Range:

 Student-quality paints often have a narrower range of colors than artists’ quality paints, limiting the artist’s ability to explore and create various tones and hues.

 Student-quality paints are prone to fading and color shifts over time due to their lower pigment concentration and lower-quality binders.
 This can significantly affect the longevity and appearance of your artwork.